jlo031/satsearch_and_download/README.md

 # Satellite Products Search & Download

-This library provides python code for standard search and batch download of various satellite products.
+This library provides python code for search and batch download of various satellite products.
 It currenlty supports Sentinel-1 (EW GRD), Sentinel-2 (L1C), and Sentinel-3 (OLCI).
 The search is done via `SentinelAPI` on Copernicus SciHub.
 Download is done through Creodias, to avoid issues with archived products.

 ### Requirements

-- [Copernicus SciHub] account user account on Copernicus Open Access Hub: https://scihub.copernicus.eu/dhus/#/home
+- [Copernicus SciHub] account user account on Copernicus Open Access Hub
-- [Creodias] account user account on Creodias: https://creodias.eu/
+- [Creodias] account user account on Creodias

 ### Conda environment